Navajo wells produced oil, natural gas and helium in the 1950s.

-“A series of speculative ventures and explorations in oil drilling occurred over the ensuing decades, followed by the discovery of helium, an industrial gas that has become a major industry in the state,” noted a March 2004 article at Tucson.com.
+“A series of speculative ventures and explorations in oil drilling occurred over the ensuing decades, followed by the discovery of helium, an industrial gas that has become a major industry in the state,” noted a 2004 article at Tucson.com.

 In Arizona, Kipling Petroleum Company discovered helium 20 miles east of Holbrook in Navajo County in 1950, but “commercial production of helium in Arizona began in 1961 with the state’s first helium extraction plant producing 9 billion cubic feet of gas over 15 years,” the article explained.

 Arizona became the 30th petroleum-producing state on October 13, 1954, with a natural gas well.

-Shell Oil Company completed the East Boundary Butte No. 2 well south of the Utah border on Apache County’s Navajo Indian Reservation.
-Natural gas was discovered as the well reached a depth of 4,540 feet.
+Shell Oil Company completed the state’s first commercial well south of the Utah border on Apache County’s Navajo Indian Reservation.
+Natural gas flowed after drilling to a depth of 4,540 feet.

-The Shell Oil well indicated gas production of 3,150 thousand cubic feet per day; daily oil production was 3.6 barrels of oil (plus 8.4 barrels of salt water per day) from part of the Pennsylvanian geologic formation, the Hermosa, according to the commission’s report.
+Shell Oil’s East Boundary Butte No. 2 well indicated gas production of 3,150 thousand cubic feet per day; daily oil production was 3.6 barrels of oil (plus 8.4 barrels of salt water per day) from part of the Pennsylvanian geologic formation, the Hermosa, according to the commission’s report.

 One candidate for the first Arizona oil well, according to the report, was Humble Oil Company’s No. 1 E Navajo well, drilled in 1958 near the Shell Oil natural gas well.
 Although initial oil production was from the same formation (Hermosa), “subsequent production showed increasing gas,” and by 1961 it was considered a natural gas well.

 “Additional drilling on this structure resulted in completion of three more wells producing mostly gas with some distillate and oil,” noted Lee Feemster of the Texas Pacific Coal and Oil Company.

 In 1956, the Franco Western Oil Company drilled a well based on a seismic anomaly in the Mississippian formation and found more natural gas.
 A well completed a year later by Superior Oil Company also produced significant amounts of gas from the Hermosa producing zone.